Lawson Peak Trail: Hiking, Scrambling and Climbing to the Summit

 In conclusion, the hike to Lawson Peak is challenging, making it a great choice for experienced hikers who want to test their limits.
 While the trail offers views of nature and the surrounding mountains, it’s not the most scenic hike.
 The scramble to the summit requires some basic rock-climbing skills, and it might also test your courage.

-The trail leading to the top of the hill and beyond to Gaskill Peak is accessible to both children and dogs, and most of it is open to mountain bikes.
+The trail leading to the top of the hill and beyond to Gaskill Peak is accessible to children and dogs, and most of it is open to mountain bikes.
 However, the rough terrain may not be ideal for biking.
-I don’t have much experience with mountain biking, so it’s best to check with someone who has more expertise.
+I don’t have much experience with mountain biking, so it’s best to check with someone with more expertise.

 Trail running can also be a challenge due to the rough terrain.
-I had to slow down often to avoid rolling my ankle or slipping on sand-covered ridges.
+I slowed down often to avoid rolling my ankle or slipping on sand-covered ridges.

 Lawson Peak is no ordinary hike.
-But if you’re looking for adventure, make your way to Lawson Peak trail, and find your way to the summit.
+But if you’re looking for adventure, head to Lawson Peak trail and find your way to the summit.

 Tips